 The long table calls back to the banquet table in episode 23.

-Utena’s three candles at first call back to Touga’s birthday cake, but then the cake is eaten and the candles (which turn out to be metaphorical) stealthily transfer themselves to the holder in the background of the left image.
+Utena’s three candles call back to Touga’s birthday cake and to Mikage’s candles, but then the cake is eaten and the candles (which turn out to be metaphorical) stealthily transfer themselves to the holder in the background of the left image.
 There is no celebration and no one candle is picked out.
 The candles represent birthday wishes on the one hand, and Utena’s pure intentions on the other: Each time Utena is tempted into corruption, she blows out another candle, and when she has blown out all three she is granted her birthday wish of becoming corrupted.

 The three candles of episode 30 explains more meanings of the candles.
 This one I’ve got.